arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 At this point, we have servers ready, services up running and third-party integrations complete.
 Deep down the technical stack is the data layer.
 Data layer usually requires some effort to get it correct.
-An important decision we must make is to decide on the right type of database to use: relational databases or #NoSQL databases?
+An important decision we must make is to decide on the right type of database to use:  #RDBMSs or #NoSQL databases?
 To make an informed decision, we will examine the data types and read/write patterns.

 Two types of data exist in a typical chat system.
 The first is generic data, such as user profile, setting, user friends list.
-These data are stored in robust and reliable relational databases.
+These data are stored in robust and reliable  #RDBMSs.

 #Replication and sharding are common techniques to satisfy availability and scalability
 requirements.